-The poison pill term originated from the era of wars and espionage, when spies carried toxic pills that could be ingested to avoid capture.
+The poison pill tactic was first credited to the law firm Wachtell, Lipton, Rosen, and Katz in the 1980s.
+The poison pill term originated from spies who carried toxic pills that could be ingested to avoid capture.
 Spies would swallow these pills if they thought they were about to be caught, similarly to how a target company may employ poison pill tactics to avoid hostile takeovers.

 Poison pills can be very effective in dissuading a purchase but are often not the first line of defense.
 This is because the strategy is not entirely guaranteed to work, as a poison pill will not necessarily prevent the acquisition of the corporation if the acquirer is persistent.
 Furthermore, this tactic may weaken the company if employed incorrectly.

-In 2012 Netflix adopted a Poison Pill (shareholder rights plan) to fend off Karl Icahn from effecting a hostile takeover.
+In 2012 Netflix adopted a Poison Pill to fend off Carl Icahn from effecting a hostile takeover.
 Upon learning that Icahn had acquired a 10% stake in the company, Netflix immediately went on the defensive.
 Any attempt to buy a large equity position in Netflix without board approval would result in flooding the market with new shares, making any stake attempt very expensive.

 Shareholder rights plans, or poison pills, are measures that a company may implement to discourage a hostile takeover.
-Poison pills appeared in the United States as a response to the numerous hostile takeovers that occurred in the 1980s.
-A poison pill does not always mean that companies do not want to be acquired or merged.
+A poison pill does not always mean that companies do not want to be acquired.
 Sometimes they are used to force the acquirer to negotiate takeover terms more favorable for the target company.

 Thank you for reading this CFI guide to takeover defense strategies.
 To keep learning and advancing your career in corporate finance, we highly recommend these additional CFI resources: